-A web session is timed out after 10 minutes of inactivity.
-This timer is not configurable.
+A web session is timed out after 30 minutes (OMM Web UI and Event Manager Web UI) of inactivity.
+These timers are not configurable.

-- Create individual user accounts and assign the minimum needed permissions. - Enable password aging for all accounts that are not used for the application or tool login.
+• Create individual user accounts and assign the minimum needed permissions.

+- Enable password aging for all accounts that are not used for the application or tool login.
 Default is no aging ('none').
-To enable password ageing, select '3 months' or '6 months'. - Do not activate password aging in OMM for a MOM login account.
+To enable password aging, select '3 months' or '6 months'. - Do not activate password aging in OMM for a MOM login account.